-Azure Cosmos DB: A globally distributed, multi-model database service
+Try Azure Cosmos DB for a globally distributed, multi-model database

 Azure Cosmos DB is a globally distributed, multi-model database from Microsoft.
 While Azure DocumentDB still remains available as an API, Cosmos DB also supports document (MongoDB) APIs, key-value (Tables), and graph (Gremlin) APIs.
 With the newly announced preview of the Table API, you can take advantage of premium features like indexing, low latency, and global distribution using the Azure Table Storage SDKs.
 With the preview of Graph API, you can store massive graphs and traverse them efficiently using the open Gremlin standard.
 DocumentDB and MongoDB APIs are generally available.